BrianSturgis/Week-4-solo-project/README.md

 The project should automatically launch using your default application(s).

 ## Known Bugs
-- this applications core functions are not working at this point.
-- it does take in a user input and create an objectn then makes the opbject an array
+- this application does not add a "$" to finalCost

 ## Support and contact details